-This column was originally published by Salon on October 6, 1997.
+This article was originally published by Salon on October 6, 1997.
 It has become the topic of the season on the political right: Whatever happened to the triumph of conservatism?
 Recently, the Weekly Standard ran a cover symposium titled “Is There a Worldwide Conservative Crackup?”
-Conservative ideas appear to be ascendant, the editors pointed out, but [...]
+Conservative ideas appear to be ascendant, the editors pointed out, [...]